-The basic load for a professor is 240-load contact hours per academic semester.
-The basic load for a non-tenure track instructor is 192-load contact hours per semester.
-Health Science faculty contract loads may be based on number of courses delivered in the program each term or year, or number of contact hours in the curriculum.
-Salary schedules in the college policy manual specify health science faculty loads.
+The basic load for a professor is 240 load contact hours per academic semester.
+The basic load for a non-tenure track instructor is 192 load contact hours per semester.
 Faculty may be assigned in-person, hybrid, online, or dual credit courses in any instructional format or at an off-site instructional location as part of the contract faculty load.